22 Best Free C/C++ IDEs and Editors for Linux in 2026

 Eclipse is a well-known open-source, cross-platform IDE in the programming arena.
 It offers users a great GUI with support for drag and drop functionality for easy arrangement of interface elements.

-The Eclipse CDT is a project based on the primary Eclipse platform and it provides a fully functional C/C++ IDE with the following features:
+The Eclipse CDT is a project based on the primary Eclipse platform, and it provides a fully functional C/C++ IDE with the following features:

 • Supports project creation.

-• Managed build for various toolchains.
+• Managed builds for various toolchains.

 • Standard make build.